In the same week I was told two things that at first seemed unrelated, but were really about our expectations of God.

 Pain is not good.
 A migraine is not a good thing.
 But while having them I can still have a good journey, because when pain puts me in a dark room with ear-plugs on and a cold rag on my forehead all I can do is be still and pray.
 I simply chat with Lord some and then pray passionately about things I’m too busy to pray about (so I wrongly assume) on a daily basis.

-More recently I got another nasty and lingering virus/bronchial and sinus infection.
+In addition to the migraines I got another nasty and lingering virus/bronchial and sinus infection.
 This website probably would not have gotten relaunched without it.
 I can do more than when I have a migraine, but I’m still in bed mostly.
 Yet I have a wonderful little computer stand and laptop and I can work away on the website.
 I ache too much; cough too much; and generally feel too rotten to do much else.
 But I got done what I’ve wanted to and what I knew the Lord wanted me to get done for months.

 I thought back to the man who was disappointed in God and his kids.
 I have no idea what the situation was with his kids, but I do know God can use any situation.
 How sad he didn’t ask, “How can Jesus be glorified in this?”
 “How can I serve and be a witness to him, though I am ill and alone?”
 He could have perhaps done great things in little ways for God instead of allowing anger and resentment to made a very sad situation worse.